 An event landing page, beacon technology, and email follow-up software are all valuable for marketing your event, but integrating them can be difficult.
 That’s why best-in-class marketers leverage event technologies with all-in-one tools that allow them to see the big picture, and provide prospects more relevant and on-target communication.
 They can help teams promote their event before with things like custom invitations, engage with their business during via custom apps, and report the results afterward with powerful analytics.

-What it’s used for: Providing an integrated marketing experience for events before, during, and after
+Usage: Providing an integrated marketing experience for events before, during, and after

 Top marketers’ adoption rate vs. all others: 42% to 21%